Skip to content

 )

-This however, is not quite right becuase there’s no way to specify that each array should have the same length.
-Instead you need to turn the data structure “inside out”, and instead create an array of objects:
+This, however, is not quite right becuase there’s no way to specify that each array should have the same length.
+Instead, you’ll need to turn the data structure “inside out” and create an array of objects:

 type_my_df <- type_array(